cvb941/HAHA/README.md

 ## Extremely high availability mode
 When reacting to a failure inside the cluster, the Docker swarm scheduler might take a while to start and initialize a new Home Assistant or Mosquitto container.
 More so, if the new node doesn't have the Docker image it needs, in which case it needs to download it.

 A solution is to speculatively run multiple instances of Home Assistant at the same time, so that the backup is always running.
 For that, you need to raise the replicas of the `homeassistant` service to two.
-In background, both instances will write to the same storage backend in the [GlusterFS](https://www.gluster.org/) volume, which might seem troubling at first, but in practice there weren't any apparent problems.
+In background, both instances will write, in real time, to the same storage backend in the [GlusterFS](https://www.gluster.org/) volume, which might seem troubling at first, but in practice there weren't any apparent problems and [GlusterFS](https://www.gluster.org/) handles it pretty well.

 Running two instances of the [Mosquitto](https://mosquitto.org/) broker simultaneously would require bridging them, which is not a part of this project.
 An alternative could be to use the ESPHome's [Native API](https://esphome.io/components/api.html) as a replacement of MQTT.

 ## Running with 2 devices
 Although unsupported by both [Docker swarm](https://docs.docker.com/engine/swarm/) and [GlusterFS](https://www.gluster.org/) due to reasons explained in the [limitations](#limitations) section, the cluster *can* technically run on just two nodes.

 However, you will lose the automatic recovery of using 3+ devices.
-Docker swarm will fail to start replacement containers in case of a node failure, so you will need to apply the principles from the [extremely high availabilty](#extremely-high-availability-mode) section to make sure that the system will stay functioning.
+Docker swarm will fail to start replacement containers in case of a node failure (it will basically freeze), so you will need to apply the principles from the [extremely high availabilty](#extremely-high-availability-mode) section, to make sure that there will remain at least one container of each service running.
+In practice, this means running two Home Assistant containers simultaneously, by setting the replicas count to 2 instead of 1 during the initialization.

 Moreover, a split brain scenario may occur in the [GlusterFS](https://www.gluster.org/) volume if only one of two nodes are online.
 The volume will still be working, but a [manual recovery](https://docs.gluster.org/en/latest/Troubleshooting/resolving-splitbrain/) will be needed when re-adding the lost node.